YellowLineParking/Appy.Parsing/README.md

 - A lexer that parses text into tokens
 - A parser that converts tokens into objects.

-It also has a number of Builders that allow you to easily define a grammer and build parsers and lexers.
+It also has a number of Builders that allow you to easily define a grammar and build parsers and lexers.

 # Usage
 Let's consider the following example where we want to parse a numeric expression and convert that into the result